Introduction

 Note: The number of 'fingers' is how many times your data is shared by other tenfinger nodes.

-So you just got my_stuff_to_share.10f from a friend or foe, to check it out just:
+So you just got my_stuff_to_share.10f from a friend, to check it out just:

 10f my_stuff_to_share